Rules and Gameplay

 The game of NBA basketball involves two teams, each of which has five players.
 Several substitute players are also available on the bench.
 The action takes place on a rectangular court which measures 94 feet long and 50 feet wide.

-There are two baskets on opposing sides of the court with the rim 10 feet above the ground.
+There are two baskets, one at each end of the court.
+The rim of each basket is 10 feet above the ground.

-In the NBA, the three-point line in the corners is 22 feet and 9 inches from the basket, and everywhere else, the distance is 23 feet and 9 inches.
+In the NBA, the three-point line in the corners is 22 feet and 9 inches from the basket.
+Everywhere else, the distance is 23 feet and 9 inches.
 A free throw after a foul is worth one point.

 The five main elements for the game of basketball are:

-Players advance the ball by dribbling or passing to a teammate.
-When a player stops their dribble, they can then not dribble again or move their pivot foot, or it's a violation, and the other team gets the ball.
+Players advance the ball by dribbling (bouncing the ball whilst moving) or passing it to a teammate.
+But when a player stops their dribble, they can't resume dribbling or move their pivot foot.
+If they violate this rule, the other team gets the ball.

-The shots where a player can score are a jump shot, a layup, and a dunk.
-The defensive team tries to keep the offensive team from scoring the ball, and they can steal the ball, block the shot, or grab the ball after a shot, which is called a rebound.
+A player can score with a jump shot, a layup, or a dunk.
+The defensive team tries to keep the offensive team from scoring the ball.
+They can do this by stealing the ball, blocking the shot, or grabbing the ball after a shot, which is called a rebound.

-If a defensive player is called for a foul while the offensive player is taking a shot, the offensive player gets two free throws if that shot doesn't go in.
-If it does go in, the offensive player gets the points for the made shot, plus one free-throw attempt.
+If a defensive player is called for a foul while the offensive player is taking a shot, and that shot doesn't succeed, the offensive player gets two free throws.
+When the original shot does succeed, the offensive player gets the points for the made shot, plus one free-throw attempt.